joeladam518/arduino-mqtt-led/README.md

 # arduino-mqtt-led
-Leds controlled by mqtt with arduino
+Leds controlled by mqtt with arduino.

+Based off of the examples from  <https://github.com/knolleary/pubsubclient>